leighsmith/midisport-macos/README.md

 installation script will perform this downloading as part of the installation of the driver.

-Not all firmware for every MIDISPORT device is distributed with the Linux driver.
+Not all firmware for every MIDISPORT device M-Audio produced is distributed with the Linux driver.
 Support is currently missing for some of the later models which used different firmware.
 Those firmware files are distributed as part of the download for M-Audio's last 32 bit driver.

 Installation instructions
 -------------------------